autumnscott/Food-Politics-Group-Project/README.md

 ## Use of Media :

 The blog shares posts through facebook and twitter.
 The author also has a podcast where people can listen to her blog posts.
+Viewers can subscribe to the authors facebook and twitter accounts.